adriarellano/adriarellano.github.io/_pages/projects.md

 <iframe src="https://adrianaarellano.github.io/efdi_map_all_index_22_16_09/" height="900" width="1000" style="border:none;"></iframe>

+**Publications:**

+"Education for Democracy: a Review of Studies Examining the Effect of Education on Levels and Distributions of Democratic Competences," [with Jan Germen Janmaat and Bryony Hoskins] *Educational Research Review* (2026): 100792. <https://doi.org/10.1016/j.edurev.2026.100792>

 **Under Review:**

-1. "The Education for Democracy Index: Measuring and Assessing the Democratic Performance of Education Systems" [with Bryony Hoskins and Jan Germen Janmaat]

-2. "Education for Democracy: Explaining Why Education Systems Differ in Fostering Democratic Competences" [with Bryony Hoskins and Jan Germen Janmaat]
+1. "Education for Democracy: Explaining Why Education Systems Differ in Fostering Democratic Competences" [with Bryony Hoskins and Jan Germen Janmaat]

-3. "Effectiveness and Inequality in the Whole School Approach to Civic Education across 24 countriess" [with Bryony Hoskins and Jan Germen Janmaat]
+2. "Effectiveness and Inequality in the Whole School Approach to Civic Education across 24 countriess" [with Bryony Hoskins and Jan Germen Janmaat]

 ---